matthewwithanm/django-imagekit/docs/configuration.rst

     The qualified class name of a Django storage backend to use to save the cached images.
-If no value is provided for ``IMAGEKIT_DEFAULT_FILE_STORAGE``, and none is specified by the spec definition, the storage of the source file will be used.
+If no value is provided for ``IMAGEKIT_DEFAULT_FILE_STORAGE``, and none is specified by the spec definition, `your default file storage`__ will be used.